 Companies are prioritizing digital content and channels.
 Customers are expecting hyper-personalized, agile experiences online, on mobile and in real life (as things increasingly get back to normal).
 This requires new expertise and specialized skill sets that frankly many companies lack.
 Brands are filling the gap by retaining a digital agency or hiring digital talent.

 For many, this means hiring highly specialized marketing professionals to digitally evolve the business for the better.
-But digital talent continues to be in high demand and is often difficult to attract and retain.
+Because digital talent continues to be in high demand and is often difficult to attract and retain, we’re sharing advice from our expert marketing recruiters on how to build digital teams and attract the top marketing hires.

 We’re sharing advice from our expert marketing recruiters on how to build digital teams and attract and retain top marketing talent.